brandonocasey/habitat/README.md

 * Generate Extension stubs
 * requirements.cfg - Required for this extension to work
 * optional.cfg - if these extensions are installed, use them
+* 256 Colors
+* Seperate usable binaries, from lib binaries
+* Export Some habitat directory for user usage

 ### ~~Milestone 1 - Documentation/Base~~